Went the Day Well?: Plot

-A young boy, George, escapes from the church.
-He is shot in the leg by a German but manages to alert the British Army.
-British soldiers arrive and are helped by some of the villagers, including a group of Women's Land Army girls, who have managed to escape, barricade themselves in and arm themselves.
-They defeat the Germans after a short battle.
-The squire is shot dead by the vicar's daughter, who discovers his treachery as he attempts to let the Germans into the barricaded house.
-During the battle, many of the villagers who left to fight are wounded or killed; Mrs Fraser saves the children from a grenade by smothering it and Tom's father is shot in the arm and wrenches his ankle as he falls.
-The British troops then arrive at Bramley End.
-The villager retelling the story to the camera shows the Germans' grave in the churchyard and explains proudly "Yes, that's the only bit of England they got".
+A young boy, George Truscott, escapes from the manor house.
+He meets a poacher, Bill Purvis, in the woods, and Purvis advises him on how best to raise the alarm.
+Purvis creates a diversion to draw attention away from George, but is shot dead while doing so.
+George is wounded in the leg, but manages to alert the British Army after limping to a nearby village and being taken in by the Drews.
+British soldiers arrive and are helped by some of the villagers, including Ivy Dorking and Peggy Pryde of the Women's Land Army, who have managed to escape, barricade their position, and arm themselves with captured German weapons.
+The women kill some of the Germans after a short battle.
+Wilsford is shot dead by the vicar's daughter, Nora, who discovers his treachery as he attempts to let the remaining Germans into the barricaded house.

+During the battle, many of the villagers who left to fight are wounded or killed; Mrs Fraser dies after saving the children from a hand grenade, smothering the explosion.
+The British troops arrive at Bramley End, finishing off the remaining Germans.
+Sims shows the Germans' grave in the churchyard and explains proudly "Yes, that's the only bit of England they got."